Yeast “adopt a proto-gene” project

 What is the adopt a proto-gene project?

-In a synergistic educational activity designed to promote literacy in evolutionary biology, we are developing a novel “adopt a proto-gene” initiative whereby students and educators working with undergraduates can characterize individual proto-genes at their home institution.
-The project will provide modules (bioinformatic and wet lab) for undergraduate students to explore proto-genes in the model eukaryote Saccharomyces cerevisiae.
-Virtual workshops will be offered to assist faculty in using the modules with undergraduates at their home institutions
+In a synergistic educational activity designed to promote literacy in evolutionary biology, a novel “adopt a proto-gene” initiative provides resources for students and educators working with undergraduates to characterize individual proto-genes at their home institution.
+The project provides:

 What is a proto-gene?